liferay/liferay-docs/develop/learning-paths/mobile/articles/06-using-your-screenlets/03-using-get-entries-screenlet.markdown

 In addition to the same `setTitle` and `closeDrawers` calls, `onItemClicked` now contains the fragment transaction.
 Note that this fragment transaction is identical to the one you used earlier in this Learning Path.
-The transaction itself is the same, regardless of where in the activity it occurs.
 You even use the same fragment container.

 Great job!
 You're finished!
 Run the app in the emulator and log in with your credentials.
 Your app now uses the Get Guestbooks and Get Entries Screenlets to